Web Simulation

 Use the controls to train a minimal GPT and generate name-like strings:

-1. Num steps: Total training steps.
-Each step trains on one position (one autoregressive prediction per doc).
+1. Num steps: Total training steps (each step uses one document).
 Try 500–1000 for quick results.

 2. Temperature: Sampling temperature for inference (0.1–1.5).
 Lower = more conservative; higher = more random.